 - Masks – Masks must be worn by everyone in attendance at ShmooCon while in ShmooCon space.

 - Masks should be well-fitting, covering the nose and mouth, and be secure under the chin.

 - Please no neck gaiters, open-chin, bandanas, or face coverings containing valves, mesh material or holes of any kind.

 - We highly recommend wearing N95 or KN95 masks if you are able.
 Otherwise, cloth/surgical type masks are ok but should be made with at least 2 layers of appropriate material.

 - A limited number of masks will be available at reg for anyone who might need one.

 - Vaccine Status – As of now, ShmooCon 2023 will not have a vaccine requirement.
 However we strongly encourage all those who can to be up-to-date with their COVID vaccines, not only for your own protection, but for the overall safety of our attendees and for the benefit of our greater community.
 See the CDC’s current vaccine recommendations here.

 - Hand Washing/Sanitizing – We encourage people to wash their hands frequently, but especially before eating.
 Hand sanitizing stations will also be available throughout the conference space.

 - Consider testing within 72 hours of arriving at the con.
 While we are not requiring attendees to test before registering, many of us consider it due diligence before attending any large event these days.

-- Personal preparation – confirm you have packed several masks, have proof of vaccination handy, etc.
+- Personal preparation – confirm you have packed several masks, etc.